Our Leadership

 In her spare time, she enjoys learning new crafts, camping with the family, a good discussion with a friend, or exploring in Toronto.
 She has a heart for encouraging the church to live in childlike wonder remembering Jesus' words that unless we turn and become like a child, we will never enter the Kingdom of God.

-More about Logan +
+More about Robyn +

 Rev. David Alenskis